-And I think, as long as you make that effort and make that step towards the d/Deaf community, you know.
-Eventually you will be embraced and people will start to talk to you and get to know you and, I think, you know, having conversations with those who are profoundly d/Deaf, going to the d/Deaf clubs or d/Deaf meet ups, that sort of thing, I think is a great way to add to your vocab as well.
+And I think, as long as you make that effort and make that step towards the d/af community, you know.
+Eventually you will be embraced and people will start to talk to you and get to know you and, I think, you know, having conversations with those who are profoundly deaf, going to the deaf clubs or meet ups, that sort of thing, I think is a great way to add to your vocab as well.

 Ahmed: I think that makes total sense, it’s just like any language, really, you want to learn from someone who is fluent int that language.

 Ahmed: Just like any other language.